colinmichaellynch/End-to-End-Ant-Data-Project/Part 2/README.md

 * Segmenter also outputs csv file which will be used as the input of spatial analysis.

-* RA opens spatial analysis and clicks location of focal ant with the following GUI:
+* RA opens spatial analysis and clicks location of focal ant with the following GUI, which was developed in collaboration with [Cole Busby](https://github.com/ColeBusbyMedTech):

 <p align="center">
   <img src=/Images/userInterface.png>